DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ## CPU improvement: BLAS

 The improved CPU version uses the BLAS library to compute the matrix-matrix multiplication.

-The BLAS library is a set of routines that provide standard building blocks for performing basic vector and matrix operations.
+The BLAS library is *"...a specification that prescribes a set of low-level routines for performing common linear algebra operations such as vector addition, scalar multiplication, dot products, linear combinations, and matrix multiplication... (from [Wikipedia](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms))"*, and constitutes the de-facto standard for linear algebra libraries.

 The routine we are interested in is `dgemm`, which computes the matrix-matrix product of two matrices with double-precision elements.
 The code here is just a little bit more complex than the basic version: product and `myCBlock` placement are split in two different steps:

 ![blas](imgs/blas.png)